lukechu10/chuetchuet/README.md

 ```
 Create and fill in the environment file `packages/server/.env.local` following the structure of `packages/server/.env.example`.

-If you are using VSCode, please install the Prettier extension as well as the ESLint extension.
+If you are using VSCode, please install the Prettier extension, the ESLint extension, and the GraphQL extension.

 ## Running